 - Last emailed

-This is a super simple way that I keep organized, hope it’s a bit helpful to you and your PR efforts!
-If I can help clarify anything, let me know in the comments or on Twitter.
+This is a super simple way that I keep organized, I hope it’s a bit helpful to you and your PR efforts!
+Let me know if I can help clarify anything in the comments or on Twitter.